Study in New Zealand from Nepal, Your Complete 2026 Guide

-New Zealand offers world-class universities in one of the world's most liveable countries — ranked among the world's safest and most peaceful nations.
+New Zealand offers highly ranked universities in one of the world's most liveable countries, ranked among the world's safest and most peaceful nations.
 The Post Study Work Visa (PSW) allows graduates to stay 1-3 years to work, and the Skilled Migrant Category (SMC) provides a direct path to permanent residency for skilled graduates.
 With just 5 million people and a strong skills shortage, New Zealand actively recruits international graduates.

 Financial Snapshot